Mors1A4/Tcp-Chat/README.md

 # Tcp-Chat
 This is a server and a client built in C# in visual studio for a chat application that runs in the windows console.

-Here i have included the visual studio project files in the zipped folders, furthermore i have added the c# source code on its own.
+Here i have included the visual studio project files in the folders, furthermore as this is built as a stand alone executable i have also attached the final build executables for each.

 Here are some screen shots for the client: